These instructions will help you make you your own huaraches from scratch using our Xero Shoes Classic Kit with Vibram rubber.

 I typically use a “Figure 8 knot”, pictured here.

-If you’re using polypropelene/nylon, you’ll want to run the flame from a lighter (or match) under the knot, to melt the nylon slightly, then press the knot together to seal it and flatten it a a bit.
+If you’re using polypropelene/nylon or polyester lace, you’ll want to run the flame from a lighter (or match) under the knot, to melt the nylon slightly, then press the knot together to seal it and flatten it a a bit.

 Step 13 – Thread the ankle holes